Cerberus-Wallet/cerberus-firmware/core/src/apps/webauthn/README.md

 ## Supported features and algorithms

-This implementation supports client-side credential storage on the device and user verification by PIN entry, making the Trezor T a first-factor roaming authenticator usable for passwordless login.
+This implementation supports client-side credential storage on the device and user verification by PIN entry, making the Cerberus T a first-factor roaming authenticator usable for passwordless login.

 ### User verification